 Oconaluftee at Milepost 469

 Oconaluftee at the end of the road just has to be a part of the Blue Ridge Parkway itinerary.
 It’s a former Cherokee village about two miles south of where the parkway ends.
 There the Oconaluftee Indian Village recreates life of an 18th century Cherokee village.

 As you enter the Indian Village you are swept away all the way back to the 18th century.
-In the beautiful Appalachian environment you take part in craft demonstrations including pottery, weaponry, fingerweaving and basked making.
-And experience the replicas of traditional Cherokee homes and other community structures.
-Explore the replicas and talk to the re-enactors that are dressed in traditional Cherokee clothing
+In the beautiful Appalachian environment you take part in craft demonstrations including pottery, weaponry, fingerweaving and basket making.
+You also get to experience the replicas of traditional Cherokee homes and other community structures.
+And a fun extra touch is the re-enactors who are dressed in traditional Cherokee clothing.

 A visit to the Great Smoky Mountains

 The Smokies are a subrange of the Appalachian Mountains.
 The part “Smoky” comes from the fog that naturally and frequently hangs over the mountain tops, appearing much like smoke plumes from a distance.
-And the Smokies is the perfect place to end the Blue Ridge Parkway road trip.
+And the Great Smoky Mountains National Park is the perfect place to end the Blue Ridge Parkway road trip.